 The Quantum Wrench Initiative

-• rinaismailati
+- rinaismailati

-• 4 min read
+- 5 min read

 Every problem has a solution.
 Sometimes, many problems have many solutions and 1 key, especially when the underlying mathematical formulation is the same, but variables and conditions differ.
 Wouldn't it be interesting to have a tool, a wrench, that opens many doors?

-Classical tools like Gurobi are great in solving many optimization problems, but they struggle when the problems become highly complex, with several overlapping constraints.
-In addition to that, these tools give 1 optimal solution only.
-And what happens when that solution fails due to unexpected circumstances?
+In practice, the challenge is not only finding one optimal solution, but having several high-quality alternatives when conditions change — for example when a nurse calls in sick or demand shifts unexpectedly.
 As an alternative, we propose Quantum Markov Chain Monte Carlo.
-It is a sampler that finds the solutions that minimize a combinatorial optimization problem by proposing new potential solutions, and accepting those with low energy, sampling from a so-called Boltzmann distribution.
+It is a sampler that finds the solutions that minimize a combinatorial optimization problem by proposing new potential solutions, and accepting those with low energy, sampling from a so-called Boltzmann distribution, i.e. sampling solutions based on how good they are.
 Basically, solutions that are better for a given optimization problem have lower energy and higher probability to be sampled.
 After many iteration steps, the algorithm will not be limited to only 1 solution but will generate several good solutions (it's a sampler!).
-The quantum version of MCMC makes the process faster and finds better solutions by exploiting phenomena like quantum tunneling and quantum superposition.
-It helps us reach solutions where classical tools like Gurobi get stuck (we call them local minima) due to those constraints that we mentioned earlier creating a rugged energy landscape.
-Compared to classical MCMC, our Q-MCMC mixes faster, due to better choice of parameters.
-This means, it converges faster to the theoretical distribution of states/solutions.
+The quantum version of MCMC explores the solution space differently from standard methods, with the goal of efficiently identifying multiple high-quality solutions.
+It exploits quantum tunneling and quantum superposition to find solutions with lower energy (that optimize the problem better).

 Solving logistics problem with Q-MCMC